 This is the platonic Eros, and the best way to show that you possess it is to investigate a subject in more depth and for a more sustained amount of time than is required for an A in a course.
 So besides checking out from the library all the books that interest you, or camping out in your local booksellers coffee shop, what can you do?

 Try an edX course

 Participating in Pre-College programs during the summer is a popular option to pursue an interest.
-The best programs can be great, but to college admission committees it can sometimes demonstrate an ability to pay a steep tuition as much anything else.
-A low cost, or in some cases, no cost option is an open source course on-line. edX offers the opportunity take real courses from Harvard, MIT, UC Berkeley and more.
+The best programs can be great, but to college admission committees it can sometimes demonstrate an ability to pay steep tuition as much as anything else.
+A low-cost, or in some cases, the no-cost option is an open-source course online. edX offers the opportunity to take real courses from Harvard, MIT, UC Berkeley, and more.
 This can give you a leg up in the college admission process and help you stand out from a crowd of college applicants

 One of the best and most popular of these is Harvard University’s Moral Reasoning 22, more commonly known simply as JUSTICE.
-This is not only one of the most popular courses on-line, but for the past two decades, one of the most popular courses on campus.
-Anyone interested in it or the multitude of other options in every subject area can browse the course catalog here.
+This is not only one of the most popular courses online, but for the past two decades, one of the most popular courses on campus.
+Anyone interested in it or the multitude of other options in every subject area can browse the course catalog.

-Any course you choose will give you an introduction to college level work in a subject you are curious about and provide a great foundation for further reading, research and / or action which can really impresses admissions officers.
+Any course you choose will give you an introduction to college-level work in a subject you are curious about and provide a great foundation for further reading, research, and/or action which can really impress admissions officers.
 Remember that it is not only about what program or course you attended; it is about what you do as a result.
 Discussing the impact of the experience on your life in an application essay or interview will signal that you are intellectually ambitious and the kind of person that will be valuable to campus life and beyond.